tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 {% include random_ad2.html %}

 Why do APIs even need authentication?
 For read-only APIs, sometimes users don't need keys.
 But most commercial APIs do require authorization in the form of API keys or other methods.
-If you *didn't* have any kind of security with your API, users could make unlimited amounts of API calls without any kind of registration.
-This would make a revenue model for your API difficult.
+If you *didn't* have any security with your API, users could make unlimited amounts of API calls without any kind of registration.
+Allowing unrestricted requests would make a revenue model for your API difficult.

 Additionally, without authentication, there wouldn't be an easy way to associate requests with specific user data.
 And there wouldn't be a way to protect against requests from malicious users that might delete another user's data (such as by making DELETE requests on another's account).